thihara/thihara.github.io/_posts/2016-11-15-Creating E-Mail Service with Haraka.md

 In no way will the SMTP server itself store the emails, nor does it have any concept of an inbox/mailbox (Where emails specific to a single user will be stored).

 Storing emails and maintaining inboxes is generally done by separate servers like IMAP or POP3.
-We will be

-###Setting up a Queue
+### Setting up a Queue

 A queue is a term Haraka uses to describe how the email is forwarded.
 The queue is going to decide what will happen to the emails that are received by the server.
 You can decide to use a queue that will discard the received emails for testng purposes, or use a plugin that will forward the emails to a POP3 or an IMAP server.
 Even put the emails in an S3 bucket or in some kind of a database.

-###Swaks
+### Swaks

 Swaks is a script that you can use to test the SMTP server by sending emails.
 It can be found in [http://www.jetmore.org/john/code/swaks/](http://www.jetmore.org/john/code/swaks/)